agiliq/djenofdjango/src/source/chapter3.rst

     :commit: 17c5062a18dc4e9edfbc
     :language: django

-While we are at it, lets also include the messages in paste detail page, where create/update view sends the messages:
+While we are at it, Let's also include the messages in paste detail page, where create/update view sends the messages:

 .. literalinclude:: djen_project/pastebin/templates/pastebin/paste_detail.html
     :language: django